 The CNAM Board is supported by five working committees focused on specific objectives.
 The committees are open to all CNAM members and members are encouraged to participate and share their expertise and enthusiasm.

 Membership Advisory Committee – is responsible to recommend to the CNAM Board measures to increase value to CNAM members, improve administrative efficiencies and increase revenue for the organization.

 Education, Research and Technical Committee – develops and offers education, alone or in partnership with other organizations, to enhance the capacity of infrastructure asset managers to use knowledge and tools in their functions.
 The committee engages in and supports research activities that will fill knowledge gaps identified by CNAM membership.

-Workshop Committee – provides leading edge professional development to members through CNAM’s annual workshop.
+Workshop Committee – provides leading edge professional development to members through CNAM’s annual Conference.
 The committee organizes host city and venue selection, programming, trade show/exhibits, sponsorship, marketing, volunteers and budgeting.

 Partnership Committee – seeks out and develops mutually beneficial relationships with other like-minded organizations to advance the vision and mission of CNAM and provide value-added benefits to CNAM members.

 Business Services Committee – develops and maintains policy to provide guidance to CNAM staff regarding association operation and administration procedures.
 The committee oversees association governance including election, nomination, AGM and bylaw; budget, finance and audit; marketing and communications; membership; association sponsorship; and bilingual policy.

 If you are interested in learning more about volunteer opportunities with one of the these committees, please contact Kate Cheney, CNAM Business Services Manager, at email@example.com.